eloycoto/blog/content/blog/tesla-vigo.rst

 engineers from the University of Vigo are in London, more than 300 in France, and more than 500 in Germany.
 These are only from Vigo University, in Galicia, we had three different Universities.
-These engineers want to be in their hometown with their families, so a new Tesla Factory will be excellent option to come back to home.
+These engineers want to be in their hometown with their families so a new Tesla Factory will be an excellent option to come back to home.

 On the other hand, a recent study made by `"El Confidencial" <http://www.elconfidencial.com/>`__ reported that `20% of the total Spain immigration is from
 Galicia <https://translate.google.com/translate?hl=en&sl=es&tl=en&u=www.elconfidencial.com%2Fespana%2Fgalicia%2F2016-07-25%2Fgalicia-morrina-emigracion-argentina-europa_1237613%2F>`__.
-Nowadays Galicia represent around 5.5% of Spain population.
+In 2015 Galicia represented around 5.5% of the Spanish population.

 .. raw:: html